vaib-dev/Courses/7-scrum-master-role/9-remote-work.md

 Collocation means members of the same development team that are located at the same physical location where face-to-face collaboration among the team members is possible and practiced.
 Team members seated in the same room may ask one another questions.
 The answers to which other members of the team may tune in to, contributing to a discussion where the topic is relevant to their work.

 <p align="center"> <img width="500" height="" src="https://vitalitychicago.com/wp-content/uploads/2016/10/Co-Located-Team_blog.jpg"></p>
 They benefit from instant feedback cycles and can hold impromptu meetings, which means they can more quickly smooth over misunderstandings and pick up the pace on quick deadlines.
 Also, employees don’t have to worry about persistent technical breakdowns, such as wifi outages and video call issues.
+Let's look at the other way of working which is remotely.

 ### Remote Work